AI, Xerxes of Athens and Sparta would have had a significant economic and military impact on the city as he waged a different war.

 Herodotus’ description of the Persian army is one of the most famous passages in his History.
 It is a reminder of the vast power and resources of the Persian Empire at the time.

-It is also worth noting that Herodotus’ counting method is still used today to count large groups of people, such as crowds at sporting events or concerts.
+It is also worth noting that Herodotus’s counting method is still used today to count large groups of people, such as crowds at sporting events or concerts.

-Construction of Xerxes Bridge of boats by Phoenician sailors (Wiki Image).
+Construction of the Xerxes Bridge of boats by Phoenician sailors (Wiki Image).

 Xerxes and the Hellespont are two names that are inextricably linked together in history.
 Xerxes was the Persian king who invaded Greece in 480 BC, and the Hellespont is the narrow strait that separates Europe from Asia.